vacu9708/WHO-AM-I/Diary at work/2024.1/readme.md

 - Gave a presentation on the ARM architecture
 - Studied binary search
 - Studied APB bus
+>My manager said I have got through the hard part and the next parts I'm going to study will be easier.
 ## 1.16
 - Studied APB bus